hahmed2k/Alzheimers-Project/README.md

 - PyTorch: The core deep learning framework used to build, train, and optimize MLP and TabTransformer models
 - Matplotlib & Seaborn: Used for EDA, and related visualizations

+Dependencies can be installed by running the following in terminal:

+pip install torch pandas numpy scikit-learn matplotlib seaborn

 ## How to train the model

 ## How to evaluate the model